tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 title: Relative Thinking
 ---

-There are a lot of intuitive cases where the value of an outcome seems different depending on what you're comparing it to.
-Some examples:
+There are a lot of cute thought experiments where the apparent value of something depends on comparisons:

 * A \\$5 discount off a \\$20 radio feels more valuable than a \\$5 discount off a \\$500 bed.
-* The difference between a 1% chance and a 2% chance seems more valuable than between a 50% chance and a 51% chance
+* The difference between a 1% chance and a 2% chance seems more important than between a 51% chance and a 52% chance (likes with 51 and 52 days vs 1 and 2 days).
-* The probability something will happen in 3 months, or in 6 months, both feel similar, but
+* Paying $10 for 1 liter of ice cream seems more attractive if the price of half-liter was $8.
+* If you're choosing between a low-price and medium-price version of a good, seeing that there's also a high-price version makes the medium-price version seem more attractive.
+* If you have to judge the value of 10 of something -- e.g. bidding on 10 bottles of wine in an auction -- they'll seem more valuable if, at the same time, you're bidding on a single bottle of wine; and 10 bottles will seem less valuable if you're also bidding on 100 bottles of wine.
 * (Writing out this list gives me a slightly nauseous feeling -- like drinking Bacardi -- it releases old unpleasant memories from times during my PhD when I wrote and rewrote lists like this dozens of time.)
-*

- That basic idea seems simple but a lot of people have tried nailing down a common underlying principle, mostly people have said that sensitivity to an attribute (speed, height, price, square feet) depends on the distribution of values that you're comparing, for example:
+Many people have felt that there's a common principle at work, in particular: that the sensitivity to an attribute (price, probability, square feet) depends on the set of values that you're comparing.
+But the actual functions people have proposed have been very different:

-- **Range**: sensitivity is decreasing in the range of values observed (i.e. the difference between max and min) -- Volkmann (1951), Mellers & Cooke (1994), Bushong Schwarzstein & Rabin (2016)
+* **Range**: sensitivity is decreasing in the range of values observed (i.e. the difference between the maximum and minimum) -- Volkmann (1951), Mellers & Cooke (1994), Bushong Schwarzstein & Rabin (2016)
-- **Negative Range**: sensitivity is *increasing* in the range of values observed -- Koszegi & Szeidl (2003)
+* **Negative Range**: sensitivity is *increasing* in the range of values observed -- Koszegi & Szeidl (2003)
-- **Proportional Range**: sensitivity is increasing in the *proportional* range of values -- Bordalo Gennaioli & Shleifer (2013)
+* **Proportional Range**: sensitivity is increasing in the *proportional* range of values (range over average) -- Bordalo Gennaioli & Shleifer (2013)
-- **Frequency**: sensitivity at any point is proportional to the density of values in that neighborhood (Parducci (1965), Stewart Chater & Brown (2010?))
+* **Frequency**: sensitivity at any point is proportional to the density of values in that neighborhood (Parducci (1965), Stewart Chater & Brown (2010))
-- and my own old proposal -- **Magnitude** -- that sensitivity is decreasing in the *magnitude* of the values (e.g. the average) -- Cunningham (2015).
+* **Magnitude**: sensitivity is decreasing in the magnitude of the values (e.g. the average) -- Cunningham (2015).
-- (plus there are theories with a reference point, e.g. **Loss Aversion** says you're more sensitive *below* a reference point, and **Diminishing Sensitivity** says you're more sensitive in the *neighborhood* of a reference point (both are in Tversky & Kahneman 1991).
+- (plus there are theories with a reference point, e.g. **Loss Aversion** says you're more sensitive *below* a reference point, and **Diminishing Sensitivity** says you're more sensitive in the *neighborhood* of a reference point (both are in Tversky & Kahneman 1991)).

-All of these models can be thought about as indifference curves that change slope as you change the elements on the choice set, e.g. adding option C could change the relative value of A and B:
+All of these models can be thought about as indifference curves that change slope as you change the elements in the choice set, e.g. adding option C changes the relative value of A and B:
 $$
 \xymatrix{\, &  &  &  &  & . & \,\, &  & \,\\
 \, & A &  &  &  &  & A\\